MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise5"/></a>
 ## Exercise 5: Configure Batch Shipyard

-Batch Shipyard uses four different JSON files — **config.json, pool.json,  jobs.json**, and **credentials.json** — to configure the environment.
+Batch Shipyard uses JSON files named **config.json, pool.json,  jobs.json**, and **credentials.json** to configure the environment.
 These four files, the Dockerfiles used to build Docker images, the files referenced in the Dockerfiles, and a **readme.md** file define a Batch Shipyard "recipe."

-Each of the configuration files configures some part of Batch Shipyard. **config.json** contains configuration settings for the Batch Shipyard environment. **pool.json** contains definitions for the compute pools, including the VM size and the number of VMs per pool. **jobs.json** outlines the job definition and the tasks that are part of that job. **credentials.json** holds the access keys for the batch account and the storage account.
+Each of the configuration files in a recipe configures one element of Batch Shipyard. **config.json** contains configuration settings for the Batch Shipyard environment. **pool.json** contains definitions for the compute pools, including the VM size and the number of VMs per pool. **jobs.json** contains the job definition and the tasks that are part of the job. **credentials.json** holds information regarding the batch account and the storage account, including the keys used to access them.

-Three of the four JSON files are already configured in the solution recipe.
+Three of the four JSON files are already configured in the provided recipe.
 The only one that needs to be changed is **credentials.json**.
 In this exercise, you will modify **credentials.json** so you can use it in a Batch job.
-Rather than build a Dockerfile, you will use one that has been built for you.
-For more information about how to create Dockerfiles, check out https://docs.docker.com/engine/getstarted/step_four/.
+Rather than create a Dockerfile, you will use one that has been created for you.
+To learn more about Dockerfiles, refer to https://docs.docker.com/engine/getstarted/step_four/.

 1. Open this lab's "resources" folder, and then copy the "recipe" folder from the "resources" folder into the "batch-shipyard" folder created in the previous exercise.